 Advanced IBD fellows will be evaluated by competency-based ABIM Evaluation Forms.

 Applicants interested in applying for this training opportunity can fill out the online IBD Fellowship Application Form.
 The program will review applications for July 1, 2020 from October 2018 - March 2019.
-As part of the application you will need:
+As part of the application, the following documents are required.

 - Current CV

-- Personal letter about why you want to pursue an advanced training in IBD
+- Personal statement about why you want to pursue an advanced training in IBD

 - (2) Letters of Recommendation (one from current Program Director)